bluenote10/RustFaustExperiments/Benchmarks/regression_notes.md

 # otherwise I was getting an error related to fetching the libm dependency, see:
 # https://github.com/rust-lang/cargo/issues/10303
 RUSTUP_TOOLCHAIN=1.43.0 CARGO_NET_GIT_FETCH_WITH_CLI=true ./gen_and_run_all.sh

+# When done with experiments, it makes sense to clean up:
+rustup uninstall 1.43.0
 ```